NsamaChibulu/CRUD-Project-Anime-App/README.md

 ## Architecture- User Interaction

 One thing I wanted my app to have was ease of accessibility.
 I wanted to create an app which is easy to use and secure.
-Below is a flow chart on how I want my user to interact with my app ont their first instance.
+Below is a flow chart on how I wanted my user to interact with my app on their first instance.

 ![image](https://user-images.githubusercontent.com/82107226/117544230-64191080-b018-11eb-824e-3957d7ca31d9.png)

 ## Architecture - Databases

-The application will run on one SQL database called "Proanime".
+The application will run on one MySQL database called "Proanime".
 This databsse is hosted in Azure Database for MySQL.
 ![image](https://user-images.githubusercontent.com/82107226/117544351-f3262880-b018-11eb-8e5e-e9f965cebbf0.png)
 The database has two tables; Months and Animes.
 Months is the parent table and Animes is the child table.
 This means that, an Anime cannot be created unless it is linked to Month entry.
 A Month can have many animes, but an anime cannot be assigned to multiple months.